A Limp in the Woods (Day 97)

 As I started into it I realized it was a case of scraping either the kneecaps or the backpack, or both, so I backed out and tried again, this time holding the pack above my head.
 It would not have proved too complicated had the granitic gap not come with a bend in it, right where the upper body joins the lower half, right where my bite-sized penis is situated.

-A ten-foot-high rock barricade needed to be scaled right after the Squeezer.
-Yet another Appalachian Trail gimmick.
-There was more than enough space in the surrounding environs to reroute the trail around--as it appeared previous hikers had--but scheming trail builders clearly wanted to devise a more memorable stretch.
+A ten-foot-high rock barricade needed to be scaled right after the Squeeze.
+Another AT gimmick.
+Another unnecessary cruelty.
+There was more than enough space in the surrounding environs to reroute the path--as previous hikers had--but scheming trail builders clearly wanted to devise a more memorable stretch.
 Designers recognized that the trees would be easily forgotten and that the views were far (though not far-reaching) and few between.
 Best to give ‘em hikers sumpin’ ta talk about.
-And all but a few of us schlemiels fall for it, choosing the road more traveled, the path of greater resistance.
+Some of us schlemiels fall for it, choosing the path of greater resistance.
 Fools, we.

-I was still alone (though not still) come late day.
+Late day I was still alone (but not still).
 The sun goes down, the hike goes on.
-The sky was becoming a ghoulish blend of black and blue, corresponding with my feet.
+The sky was a ghoulish blend of black and blue, corresponding with my feet.
 I’d seen many tourist types--those tireless robotic weekenders--and had run into a few other hikers.
-There was Coolie McJetPack and his college roommate Ben, himself a goofball like Coolie.
-And there was a thru-hiker chick named Pfeiffer, which may have been a trail name.
+There was McJetPack and his college roommate Ben, himself a goofball like Coolie.
+And there was a thru-chick named Pfeiffer, which could’ve been a trail name.
 (She wasn’t Michelle Pfeiffer.)
-But for the most part, it was a lonely, tranquil turn of the Earth.
+But it was largely a lonely turn of the Earth.

 "Foot"note 1: There is no footnote today, only a note of the forefoot.